Post-Apocalyptic Fiction

 Post-apocalyptic fiction—or simply post-apocalyptic in the proper context—is any story where civilization as we know it comes crashing to an end.
-These tales take place some time after the event that caused this to happen, although some may start with the catastrophe in question before moving on to the aftermath.
-The amount of time that has passed since the apocalypse itself also varies, from struggling to survive the day after to entirely new cultures and civilizations rebuilding thousands of years later.
+These tales often take place some time after the event that caused this to happen, although some may start with the catastrophe in question before moving on to the aftermath.
+How long has passed since the apocalypse itself also varies, from struggling to survive the day after to entirely new cultures and civilizations rebuilding thousands of years later.
+(In contrast, those that focus solely on the apocalyptic event are called simply apocalyptic fiction.)

 How the world ends is up to the author, and the specifics of this may play a pivotal role in the overall narrative or simply provide the raison d’etre for the situation being explored.
 The options include a wide range of events, including pandemics, asteroid impacts, alien invasions, climate change, theological events, zombie outbreaks, tectonic activity, and robot uprisings.
 The list of what has already been explored is much longer than this, and the potential for new ideas is hypothetically limitless.